handsontable/handsontable/README-DEPLOYMENT.md

 ## From GH Action

-It happens automatically for each commit pushed into the `master` branch.
+It happens automatically for each commit pushed into the `develop` branch.

 ## Manually from GH Action

 It is able to run manually deployment from any branch.
 To perform a deployment manually:

 1. Go into `Actions` tab in a repo,
-2. On the left-hend side, select `docs-md`,
+2. On the left-hend side, select `documentation`,
 3. On the right-hand side, click `Run workflow`
 4. Select branch,
 5. Run workflow.